AntonioND/giibiiadvance/README.rst

 Build instructions for Linux
 ----------------------------

-This program depends on CMake, SDL2, libpng and zlib.
+This program depends on CMake, SDL2 (at least version 2.0.7), libpng (at least version 1.6) and zlib.

 .. code:: bash